MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/whats-new/multi-factor-authentication.md

     <img src="media/image49.png" alt="App registration form in Azure portal" width="673" height="276" />

 4. You will then choose settings for your new application.
-    a.
-Enter a display name for the application (e.g. GPMFAApp)
-    b.
-For **Supported account types** prior to the Fall 2023 (18.6) release you were limited to the second option (**Account in any organizational directory (Any Microsoft Entra ID account – Multitenant)**).
-If you are on 18.6 or later you can also use the (**Account in this organizational directory only (%domain% only - Single tenant)**) option.
+    1. Enter a display name for the application (e.g. GPMFAApp) 2 For **Supported account types** prior to the Fall 2023 (18.6) release, you were limited to the second option (**Account in any organizational directory (Any Microsoft Entra ID account – Multitenant)**).
+If you are on 18.6 or later, you can also use the (**Account in this organizational directory only (%domain% only - Single tenant)**) option.
 Choosing the wrong option can lead to an Unknown Error when using MFA in Dynamics GP.

     <img src="media/image51.png" alt="Account types in wizard for registering an app" width="437" height="320" />